Shaam-K/NightFall/README.md

     * Roll No : 43

 * I would like to thank Chettinad Vidyashram and my sir Sathiraj Thomas for giving me a chance to do this project.
-  Computer science is my passion and I appreciate the chance given to me.
+  Computer science is my passion and I appreciate the chance that was given to me.
 ## Introduction and About :